The Luna Bound Propagator for Formal Analysis of Neural Networks: Introduction

-To reduce this barrier and make $\alpha$-CROWN accessible as a more easily integrable component for a wide range of verification tools (including future production-level verifiers), we develop \sys, the first C++ implementation of $\alpha$-CROWN with a stable interface suitable for foreign-function integration. \sys is designed for the common setting in which a verifier must obtain sound output bounds for a given input region, while incurring minimal per-invocation overhead and still leveraging parallelization when available. \sys currently includes the following features: \begin{itemize} \item support for interval bound propagation (IBP), CROWN, and $\alpha$-CROWN analyses; \item parallelization for the core tensor and bound computations leveraging the Torch Deep Learning Library; \item multiple integration modes, including a command-line interface, a native C++ API, and Python bindings. \end{itemize}
+To reduce this barrier and make $\alpha$-CROWN accessible as a more easily integrable component for a wide range of verification tools, we develop \sys, the first C++ implementation of $\alpha$-CROWN with a stable interface suitable for foreign-function integration.
+The main contribution of this paper is to present this new abstract-interpretation-based tool, which is designed for the common setting in which a verifier must obtain sound output bounds of a neural network for a given input region. \sys currently includes the following features: \begin{itemize} \item support for interval bound propagation (IBP), DeepPoly/CROWN, and \alphaCROWN analyses; \item parallelization for the core tensor and bound computations leveraging the Torch Deep Learning Library; \item multiple invocation modes, including a command-line interface, a native C++ API, and Python bindings. \end{itemize}

+Beyond presenting the tool itself, this paper documents how \sys navigates the many implementation-level design choices that the \alphaCROWN algorithm leaves unspecified.
+These choices are rarely discussed in the literature, yet they meaningfully affect both precision and efficiency.
+We describe \sys's concrete decisions and their rationale in Section~\ref{sec:analysis-engine}.

-On benchmarks from VNN-COMP~2025, \sys produces output bounds that are comparable with \autolirpa, the state-of-the-art $\alpha$-CROWN implementation, with overall lower runtime and start-up overhead.
-We expect that \sys will help to lower the engineering effort required to integrate strong bound-propagation techniques into existing tools and to promote research work that focus on other algorithmic bottlenecks in neural network verification.
+On benchmarks from VNN-COMP~2025, \sys produces comparable or tighter output bounds than \autolirpa, the state-of-the-art $\alpha$-CROWN implementation, with overall lower runtime and start-up overhead.
+We expect that \sys will lower the engineering effort required to integrate strong bound propagation techniques into existing tools and to promote research work that focus on other algorithmic bottlenecks in neural network verification.